HOLLYwyh/FEDIG/workflow.md

 **Here are all the instructions.
 I hope they can be helpful to you.
-If you have any questions, please feel free to contact me**
+If you have any questions, please feel free to contact me.**